Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Introduction

-where the extra $\sqrt{2}$ is for normalization reasons to simplify the calculations.
-It is rather easy to observe the existence of a trivial solution $u\equiv 1$, but much less so if this is the unique static solution.
-Though not as well understood as the Dirichlet problem \cite{Brezis-Nirenberg, Bahri-Coron, Lions-1, Lions-2, Struwe-book}, this problem has already been studied for decades, at least concerning this special case we have the following classical result. \begin{proposition}[Lin-Ni-Takagi, \cite{Lin-Ni-Takagi}] There exists $0<R_0<R_1$ such that, \begin{itemize} \item[(i)] if $L< R_0$, then \eqref{N1}--\eqref{N3} only admit the trivial solution; \item[(ii)] if $L> R_1$, then \eqref{N1}--\eqref{N3} admit a non-trivial solution $u(x)=W_L(x)$. \end{itemize} \end{proposition} Indeed, in \cite{Lin-Ni-Takagi} the authors considered the system $-\Delta u+ \mu u-u^3=0$ with parameter $\mu>0$, which, however, can recover our case via simple scaling and dilation.
-Moreover, when the nonlinearity is close enough to the critical value, Rey-Wei \cite{Rey-Wei} showed the non-trivial solution $W_L$ can be obtained by departing from the soliton $W$ in the unbounded situation.\\
+where the extra $\sqrt{2}$ is added for normalization reasons to simplify the calculations.
+Clearly \eqref{N1} - \eqref{N3} admits the constant solution $u\equiv 1$, but in general it is not unique.
+We refer to \cite{Brezis-Nirenberg, Bahri-Coron, Lions-1, Lions-2, Struwe-book} for the same problem with Dirichlet boundary conditions.
+In our specific case, one has the following result due to Lin-Ni-Takagi: \begin{proposition}[Lin-Ni-Takagi, \cite{Lin-Ni-Takagi}] There exist numbers $R_0$ and $R_1$ satisfying $0<R_0<R_1$ such that, \begin{itemize} \item[(i)] if $L< R_0$, then Equations \eqref{N1}--\eqref{N3} only admit the unique solution $u= 1$; \item[(ii)] if $L> R_1$, then Equations \eqref{N1}--\eqref{N3} also admit another non-trivial solution $u(x)=W_L(x)$. \end{itemize} \end{proposition} Indeed, in \cite{Lin-Ni-Takagi} the authors considered the more general system $-\Delta u+ \mu u-u^3=0$ with a general parameter $\mu>0$.
+Moreover, when the nonlinearity is close enough to the critical value, Rey-Wei \cite{Rey-Wei} showed that this non-trivial solution $W_L$ can be obtained by departing from the unique soliton solution $W$ of the same equation in the unbounded domain.\\

-In this paper, as the first step, we focus on the stabilizability around trivial solutions.
-Actually, it is easy to show the instability around such equilibria, by considering its linearized system
+In this paper, we focus on the stabilization problem around the simplest solution $u=1$.
+It is easy to prove the instability around this equilibrium at the linear level by considering the linearization